Set range variable using VBA in Excel

 Application.Range - general use

-The code below returns [Book2]Sheet2!$A$3:$B$5 in the Immediate window.
+Running this code returns [Book2]Sheet2!$A$3:$B$5 in the Immediate window.
 It shows you can specify any range in an open workbook on any worksheet.

 Note